ankurk91/google-chat-electron/README.md

 * Google has [shutdown](https://support.google.com/chat/answer/10194711) the official Google Chat Desktop App in March 2021
-* Google is forcing users to use PWA which has fewer features
+* Google is forcing users to use PWA which has less features
 * I am a Firefox user and don't want to install Chrome; just to use a PWA. :wink:

 ### Installation (Linux)